Laser Spectroscopy for the Study of Exotic Nuclei: Nuclear global properties

 Therefore, electron scattering experiments also provide an independent means to access the mean-square charge radius and also offers the possibility to access the fourth radial moment $\langle r^4\rangle$~\cite{4th-radii}, an observable that can provide complementary information related to the nuclear surface~\cite{4th-radii2}.
 From extensive studies of stable nuclei with electron scattering experiments~\cite{Fricke2004}, the charge density was found to be nearly constant within the nuclear volume.
 The trend of mean-square charge radii of stable nuclei was shown to approximately have the form

-From this, the rms charge radius $R=\sqrt{\langle r^2\rangle}$ of stable nuclei is seen to scale with the nuclear mass number as $A^{1/3}$.
-It was found soon after that this relation does not hold for radioactive isotopes, following the application of experimental methods which determined rms charge radii of unstable nuclei along isotopic chains.
+From this, the rms charge radius $R=\sqrt{\langle r^2\rangle}$ of stable nuclei was seen to scale with the nuclear mass number as $A^{1/3}$.
+It was found soon afterwards that this relation does not hold for radioactive isotopes, following the application of experimental methods which determined rms charge radii of unstable nuclei.